Lyme disease is caused by certain bacteria (called Borrelia burgdorferi) that can spread from the bite of an infected western blacklegged tick.

 feed for at least 24 hours before it can transmit the bacteria that cause

 Lyme disease may start as a mild illness that begins 3 to 30 days after a tick bite and might easily be mistaken for other common illnesses like a cold or flu.
-Symptoms also can include a red, painless rash that may spread over time.
+Signs and symptoms also can include a red, painless rash that may spread over time.
 If Lyme disease is not treated, it might develop into more severe health problems.

 A person may have an allergic reaction to a tick bite that might look like a small rash near the bite area.
 This reaction may appear soon after the tick bite and be painful, but this is not a Lyme disease rash.